Help and Advice

 Disease-resistant apple varieties

-Traditional apple varieties with good disease-resistance and modern disease-resistant varieties. - 6.
+Traditional apple varieties with good natural disease-resistance and modern disease-resistant varieties. - 6.

 Cooking apples

-Apple varieties which have the acidity and textures needed for use in the kitchen. - 7.
+Apple varieties which produce large apples with the acidity and textures needed for baking and preserves. - 7.

 Apple varieties which are good pollinators for other apples